rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 - Adding a ``from_dlpack`` function, which takes as input an object supporting ``__dlpack__``, and returns an ``ndarray``.

-DLPack is current a ~200 LoC header, and is meant to be included directly, so no external dependency is needed.
+DLPack is currently a ~200 LoC header, and is meant to be included directly, so no external dependency is needed.
 Implementation should be straightforward.

 Syntax for device support
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-NumPy itself is CPU-only, so clearly doesn't have a need for device support.
+NumPy itself is CPU-only, so it clearly doesn't have a need for device support.
 However, other libraries (e.g. TensorFlow, PyTorch, JAX, MXNet) support
 multiple types of devices: CPU, GPU, TPU, and more exotic hardware.
 To write portable code on systems with multiple devices, it's often necessary